Fitness Model Janna Breslin Looks Smoking Hot In A Black Dress

 Last night was a rare sight… cocktail dress, makeup & heels in the snow.
 What do you think of this look??
 A little different from my usual bikinis and yoga pants lol.
 Had a wonderful time at @docere_clinics premier of “The Stem Cell Solution” documentary ???? and book ???? this weekend! @lifetothemaxpodcast

-Within seven hours of going live, the picture racked up more than 20,000 likes and about 650 comments in which fans and followers not only praised the model for her hot figure but they also appreciated her for her sense of style.
+Within seven hours of going live, the pictures racked up more than 20,000 likes and above 640 comments in which fans and followers not only praised the stunner for her hot figure but they also appreciated her for her sense of style.

-“Your legs are on another level!!!” one of her fans commented on the pic.
+“You look extremely beautiful and sexy!!!” one of her fans commented on the pic.

-“You look gorgeous in this dress.
-But you look equally good in your bikinis and gym pants too!” another user wrote.
+“Stunning Janna!
+Btw, where did you get that dress from?
+I love it,” another user wrote.

 “You are always looking like a goddess and a dollface no matter what type of attire you’re in.
-Happy International Women’s Day to you, beautiful babe,” a third follower wrote.
+Happy International Women’s Day to you, beautiful babe,” a third follower chimed in.

+“Give my regards to whatever ancient Greek sculptor carved your legs out of stone,” a fouth admirer remarked on the model’s toned legs.

 Apart from her fans and followers, many IG models and influencers also liked the picture, including Kianna Little and Nikki Leonard.